ozum/hapi-locale/README-JSDOC.md

 ### 2. Requested locale(s)

 One or more locale may be preferred in requests.
-To determine most wanted locale for every request following steps are taken in order given.
-One or more steps may be cancelled via `options`.
+To determine most wanted locale for every request following steps are taken in order set by `options.order`.
+One or more steps may be cancelled via setting null in related `options` or in `order`.

-Plugin:
+Plugin (in default order, which can be changed from `options.order`)

 1. Looks path paramater such as `{lang}/member` for `/en_US/member`.
 Path parameter name can be set via `options.nameOf.param`.
+2. Looks cookie.
+Cookie name can be set via `options.nameOf.cookie`, cookie key to look in cookie can be set `options.nameOf.cookieKey`.
-2. Looks query paramater such as `/member?lang=en_US`.
+3. Looks query paramater such as `/member?lang=en_US`.
 Query parameter name can be set via `options.nameOf.query`.
-3. Looks `accept-language` header of request.
+4. Looks `accept-language` header of request.
 Header name can be set via `options.nameOf.header`.

 ### 3. Match Requested locale